Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 They are less likely to behave in the first place because they do not believe their decisions would result in substantive change.

-These kids see their parents do everything for them, even as far as making excuses for them when they are wrong, can make these kids lack confidence in their ability and doubt themselves.
+When children see their parents do everything for them, even making excuses when they are wrong, they can lack confidence in their abilities and doubt themselves.

-Parents are kids first and best teachers.
-So as parents, we should be careful of what we teach our children from their young age.
+Parents are kids’ first and best teachers.
+So, as parents, we should be careful of what we teach our children from a young age.

 Dependence